adityasneo/Blackduck/README.md

 Build fast and Stay Secure

-Detecting and Preventing  deployment of vulnerable applications and containers
+Detecting and Preventing  deployment of vulnerable applications,containers and infrastructure-as-code

 continuously monitoring for and alert for newly reported vulernabilites impact the apps that was already deployed